aldryn/aldryn-docs/docs/how-to/creating_custom_addon.rst

 long as your Addon is well-packaged you should not encounter any difficulty.
 The good news is that Aldryn even helps package it.

-If you already have a plugin or other Addon to upload, you can :ref:`skip to the next section <package_your_addon>`.

-Otherwise, for the purposes of this walkthrough, we'll create a basic plugin that greets the logged-in user by name.

 Create a simple django CMS plugin
 =================================

+For the purposes of this walkthrough, we'll create a basic plugin that greets the logged-in user by name.

+If you already have a plugin or other Addon to upload, you can :ref:`skip to the next section <package_your_addon>`.

 See `custom plugins <http://docs.django-cms.org/en/latest/extending_cms/custom_plugins.html>`_ in the django CMS documentation for more information about plugins.